 Certification of an environmental management system to the ISO 14001 standard is optional for organisations.
-Benefits from certification include recognition, and improvement to the system and performance.
+Benefits from certification include recognition, and improvement to the system and environmental performance.
+Organisations must be available for the audits, be prepared to spend up to AU$2,000 per day for the external Auditors, and have the time to action non-conformances.

 Before ISO 14001 certification